magao-x/handbook/compute/remote_operation.rst

 ::

-   [vagrant@centos7 ~]$ xctrl status
+   ubuntu@primary:~$ xctrl status
    vm_aoc_indi: running (pid: 6147)
    vm_aoc_milkzmq: running (pid: 6148)

 Using GUIs in the VM
 ~~~~~~~~~~~~~~~~~~~~

-The VM is configured to be “headless”, meaning there’s no graphical
+The VM is configured to be “headless”, meaning there's no graphical
 display window.
 However, we can still build and run MagAO-X GUIs as long
 as your host OS has an X11 server (most Linux systems do by default, but
 you will need `XQuartz <https://www.xquartz.org/>`__ on macOS).

-If you’re unfamiliar with SSH X forwarding, the short version is that
+If you're unfamiliar with SSH X forwarding, the short version is that
 the app runs on the VM but the window pops up like any other window on
 your own computer (the host).
-SSH (i.e. ``vagrant ssh``) is the
+SSH (i.e. ``multipass shell``) is the
 transport that moves information about the window back and forth to the
 GUI app, which is still running inside the VM.